Kurukkalmadam massacre: Incident

 Muslim travellers from Kattankudy and Colombo in vehicles, including Hajj pilgrims, were stopped by the LTTE near Kurukkalmadam.
 Some Muslims were removed from the vehicles but others were allowed to return, allegedly so that they could inform other Muslims about what was happening at Kurukkalmadam.
-The LTTE's method of selecting which Muslims would be taken away was described as picking "at random- like eeny, meeny, miny, moe- you shall live and you shall die."
+The LTTE supposedly picked which Muslims should live and which should die at random.
 35 Muslim bus passengers were shot dead by the LTTE.
 The LTTE, at first, seemed to only be interested in holding the rest for ransom.
 However, at some point, the LTTE decided to kill them.
 The Muslim captives, including seniors and children, were hacked to death and their corpses were burnt.

 Various explanations for the decision to massacre exist.
 One theory is that the LTTE was appealing to the anti-Muslim sentiment among Tamil refugees in the east who saw the Muslims as complicit in government atrocities against Tamils.
 Tamil villagers in Kurukkalmadam suspected that the LTTE's motive for the massacre was to draw negative army attention towards the villagers.
 Muslim residents of Kalmunai, on the other hand, saw the massacre as a way to warn Muslims against identifying LTTE hideouts for the Sri Lankan Army.

 In response to the massacre, Muslim leaders sought the intervention of the Roman Catholic Church.